What is phishing?

 Note: Only trust emails ending with @yellowcard.io

 Always double-check who the email sender is.
 It may appear to be coming from "Yellow Card," but you will find that the email address above is not from a sender with a @yellowcard.io email address.
 Official communication will come from an email address ending in @yellowcard.io only.
-Any variation from this may be indicative that the email you received is malicious in nature.
+Any variation from this may be indicative that the email you received is malicious.

-Note: Utilizing your browser’s bookmark function to access Yellow Card's websites is a good way to safeguard any URL typos.
+Note: Utilizing your browser’s bookmark function to access Yellow Card's websites is an excellent way to safeguard any URL typos.

 If you receive a text message reporting that you’ve withdrawn digital currency that you did not authorize, it is likely a phishing attempt.
 Yellow Card does not send out texts to verify transactions.
 Notice that the links here do not direct you to web.yellowcard.io.
 Do not click these links.